The Quantum Circuit

 from mpqp import QCircuit

-MPQP is focused on gate based quantum computing.
+MPQP is focused on gate-based quantum computing.
 As such, the main element of a script using MPQP is the quantum circuit, or QCircuit.
-The QCircuit contains the data of all gates, measures, and noise models you want to apply to your qubits.
+The QCircuit contains the data for all gates, measurements, and noise models you want to apply to your qubits.

-The qubits are only referred by their indices, so one could keep track of specific registers using python features, for instance
+The qubits are only referred to by their indices, so one could keep track of specific registers using Python features, for instance

 >>> circ = QCircuit(6)